Nicobar bulbul

-The Nicobar bulbul (Ixos nicobariensis) is a songbird species in the bulbul family, Pycnonotidae.
+The Nicobar bulbul (Hypsipetes nicobariensis) is a songbird species in the bulbul family, Pycnonotidae.
 It is endemic to the Nicobar Islands.
+This species has sometimes been placed in the genus Ixos.

-Taxonomy and systematics
+Taxonomy

-The Nicobar bulbul was originally described in the genus Hypsipetes and many authorities continue to classify it as such.
-The synonym Hypsipetes virescens is often erroneously used to indicate the Sunda bulbul due to a major taxonomic error committed in the Sibley taxonomy, where Ixos virescens – the type species of Ixos – was placed in Hypsipetes.
-Hypsipetes virescens has also been used as a scientific name for the Olive bulbul.
+The Nicobar bulbul was formally described in 1854 by the English entomologist and ornithologist Frederic Moore under the current binomial name Hypsipetes nicobariensis.
+This was a replacement name for Ixocincla virescens Blyth 1845 which was preoccupied in Hypsipetes by Ixos virescens Temminck, 1825, the Javan bulbul.
+The Nicobar bulbul was formerly usually placed in the genus Ixos but was moved to Hypsipetes based on a molecular phylogenetic study published in 2024.

 Description

 The Nicobar bulbul is a rather drab, nondescript species of about 20 cm in length and without a crest.
 Its wings, back and tail are dull dusky green; the face is lighter, and the throat and underside are yellowish-white.
 The most prominent feature is a sooty-brown cap reaching down to eye height.

 The Nicobar bulbul produces chattering calls, similar to those of the black bulbul.